d1mnewz/interviews/README.md

 At some point in my professional career, I've been through an endless path of interviews.
 There were weeks when I had 4-6 offline interviews scheduled and that was not the limit I believe.
 There were some exceptions, but mostly they were quite standard: 15 minutes HR interview (we've got coffee machine and cookies), ~1h of the technical interview (what is the difference between abstract class and interface questions for an hour), your questions to the company and that's it.
 You get an offer, decline it and go for the next one.

 # My vision on interviews and why you should take those chances
+  I want to share how I approach my way to become a better engineer.
   I see technical interviews as an opportunity to improve my knowledge of the platform, engineering in general, market etc.
   If there were some questions I didn't know, then it was a good interview.
 I know where my gaps are and this knowledge comes almost for free.
 The only price I pay is my time and the stress I might experience during the whole process.
 However, I know what to learn next.